Omni Channel Order Management System: What Is It?

 - Processed: The processing stage is when the kitchen staff is alerted to the order through an alert.
 After obtaining the order information, the kitchen personnel prepare the order for delivery.
 This stage involves prepping, cooking, and picking packing the meal for delivery.
 They need to ensure that everything is prepared correctly and according to customer expectations.
 Once they have finished cooking, it enters the Ship stage.

 - Shipped: Once the order is ready to go, it enters the shipped stage.
-At this point, the system will notify the delivery partner from the delivery service provider of the customer’s choice.
+At this point, the system will notify the delivery partner from the delivery service provider of the customer’s choice (a delivery app, Google food ordering, etc.).
 The Ship stage is where all of the food is gathered together and placed into containers for delivery.
 This stage is also when the order is sent off to the restaurant’s delivery partner.
 From there, it’s up to them to get it delivered to the customer as quickly as possible.